Impact of FIRRMA on Real Estate Transactions: Concerns for Developers, Lessors, Lenders, and Fund Managers

-Expanded CFIUS Review of Foreign Investment in Critical Infrastructure and Property Near U.S. Facilities, New Filing Requirements
+CFIUS Review of Foreign Investment in Critical Infrastructure and Property Near U.S. Facilities, Filing Requirements

-This CLE course will examine the Foreign Investment Risk Review Modernization Act (FIRRMA) and how it will impact real estate development, leasing, financing and investment.
-The panel will discuss what constitutes "critical infrastructure" and "proximity," and the steps that should be taken to comply with the new law.
+This CLE course will examine the Foreign Investment Risk Review Modernization Act (FIRRMA) and how it has affected real estate development, leasing, financing, and investment.
+The panel will discuss what constitutes "critical infrastructure" and "proximity," and the steps that should be taken to comply with the law.
 The panel will also discuss concerns for real estate investment funds that include foreign investors.

 - CFIUS and FIRRMA

 - Foreign parties impacted

 - Critical infrastructure

 - Proximity to government facilities

 The panel will review these and other key issues: